-- o Game Programming
+- Game Programming

 - o atan()

-- ArrayList
+- o ArrayList

-- Score/text
+- o Score/text

 Assignment: Arcade Game Continued

 Attendance Policy

 Students are expected to attend all classes.
 If a student is absent from class on the due date of any assignment, they are expected to make alternative arrangements to assure that the assignment is turned in on time.